Important changes to contact tracing requirements

-- the name, phone number, email address, and the date and time period of guests, patrons and staff; and
+Contact information means, at a minimum, the name, phone number, email address, and the date and time of attendance of guests, patrons and staff.

 New electronic record keeping requirements

-As of 1:00am Wednesday 23 December, all businesses in the hospitality industry (such as pubs, clubs, restaurants and cafés) in Queensland must comply with new electronic contact information collection requirements per the Restrictions on Businesses, Activities and Undertakings Direction.
-The Direction will be updated to reflect this requirement.
-This is due to the high risk nature of the hospitality industry.
+Due to the high-risk nature, all businesses in the hospitality industry (such as pubs, clubs, restaurants and cafés) in Queensland must comply with new electronic contact information collection requirements per the Restrictions on Businesses, Activities and Undertakings Direction.

-- Businesses need to have an electronic form or other digital method to capture contact information.
+Businesses in this industry must now move away from paper-based record keeping methods and have an electronic form or other digital method to capture contact information.